 āIf you talk to Mark, itās the same,ā Kane said. āPeople would be like, āWell, with Kane, he wasnāt a great worker because he didnāt do all that stuff.ā I couldnāt do all that stuff, because then I wouldnāt be Kane.
 Same with Undertaker.ā

-āIf you watch Mark Calaway, heās an unbelievable athlete, especially for a guy thatās six-nine and 320 pounds,ā Kane said. āHeās just unbelievable.
+āIf you watch Mark Calaway, heās an unbelievable athlete, especially for a guy thatās six-nine and 320 pounds,ā he added. āHeās just unbelievable.
 But he would have to work things into the context of the character.
 So heās not out there doing hurricanranas and moonsaults, which he could actually do.
 But you couldnāt do that because of the character.ā

 āThe idea of Corporate Kane was that Corporate Kane was never supposed to wrestle,ā Kane said. āHe was just a mouthpiece, and then when the Authority needed an enforcer, thatās when Kane put on the mask.
 But they were never supposed to touch the guy in the suit.ā

-āThat whole thing got completely lost,ā Kane said. āAnd because of that, I just end up getting beat up by everybody.ā
+āThat whole thing got completely lost,ā he added. āAnd because of that, I just end up getting beat up by everybody.ā